tsanevp/Checkers/README.md

 <img width="350" alt="game over, black wins" src="https://github.com/tsanevp/Checkers/blob/main/images/game-over.png">

 ### How to play
-- It is assumed you have an IDE & Python installed.
+- It is assumed you have an IDE & Python installed
 - To play, clone this Checkers directory.
 After, open the 'checkers_game_starter' folder and run the 'main.py'
 - Official Checkers Game Rules may be referenced here: https://www.ultraboardgames.com/checkers/game-rules.php